Wilberforce Cemetery: History

 The burial ground was officially appropriated as a Church of England Cemetery in 1833.
 From the earliest days, a road to the north and Kurrajong passed close to the eastern side of the cemetery.
 It was a rough track not officially gazetted but its existence was shown on the earliest plans of the town.

 On 22 August 1894, Surveyor C. R. Scrivener completed a survey of two additions to the cemetery for a General Cemetery, with 1 rood 20 perches adjoining the Church of England Cemetery and another of 1 acre across the roadway.
 On 4 July 1896, an area of 1 acre was dedicated as a General Cemetery on the opposite side of the unnamed road.
 It appears to never have been used for interments.

 The area measuring 1 rood 20 perches immediately adjacent to the older cemetery between the 1811 cemetery and the unnamed road was dedicated as a General Cemetery on 22 August 1906.
 It was later approved as an extension to the Church of England Cemetery.
 It was used for burials from 1911 onwards, mostly from the same families who were interred in the older part of the cemetery.
 There were five burials there in 1911.
 It became an integral part of the cemetery and is included as part of this listing.

-Monuments have been made by a variety of masons including a noted local mason, George Robertson of Windsor.

 The trustees handed over control of Wilberforce cemetery to Colo Shire Council on 27 February 1968.
 It was closed for new burials in November 1986, though pre-existing rights to burial mean that there are occasionally additional interments.
 It is now under the control of Hawkesbury Shire Council.

 In 2003, Cathy McHardy collated the total number of interments as 1,317, the number of monuments as 460 and the number of marked interments as 842.
 She has identified three burials from the First Fleet; ten from the Second Fleet and four from the Third Fleet.